-If you are in an abusive relationship and are in the process of taking (or deciding to take) legal action against your abusive partner, documentation of your partner’s abusive behaviors can be an important component of your case.
+If you are in an abusive relationship and are in the process of taking (or deciding to take) legal action against your abusive partner, documenting the abusive behaviors of your partner can be an important component of building your case.

 It’s worth noting that each state has different laws about what evidence and documentation can be used in court.
 Speaking with a legal advocate in your state might better prepare you for your unique situation (our advocates at the Hotline can help locate a legal advocate near you).
 According to WomensLaw, in most states evidence can include (but is not limited to) the following:

 - Verbal testimony from you or your witnesses